-For Sugu Toku Contents we provided a total of five websites and 22 apps (compared to the same period of the previous fiscal year: five websites and 14 apps), with new apps including OSHABERI Timer, Paper Camera, and CHOU Scan.
+For Sugu Toku Contents (NTT DOCOMO) we provided a total of five websites and 23 apps (five websites and 22 apps in the previous fiscal year), with new apps including Highly Functional Text Editor Jota+.

-In the current fiscal year, our total number of titles provided to all three carriers surpassed 20, and net sales stood at 1,250 million yen, up 33.3% year-on-year.
+As a result of these activities, net sales stood at 1,563 million yen, up 25.1% year-on-year.